reginaldo-teixeira-ou-regis/project-oop-with-kotlin/README.md

-## Project: Learn in Practice Object Oriented Programming
+## Project: Learn in Practice OOP with Kotlin

 This is a simple course management system implemented in Kotlin language using Object Orientation.
 This code was created as a challenge for the Bootcamp TQI Kotlin - Backend Developer of DIO (Digital Innovation One).